Canon 1D Mark II N vs Sony A7R III

 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D Mark II N does not offer wifi capability.
+In contrast, the 1D Mark II N does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1D Mark II N and the A7R III have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II N was replaced by the Canon 1D Mark III, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.